-* Concerns over North Africa supply disruptions support prices
+* Concerns over North Africa supply disruptions support

 * Investors cautious ahead of Fed minutes